conterra/mapapps-elevation-profile/README.md

 # Elevation Profile
-This bundle enables the Elevation Profile Widget from Esri (new in ArcGIS API for JavaScript 3.14 ) in map.apps.
-It allows a user to input either a polyline or a freehand polyline and calculates an elevation profile along this line.
+This bundle enables the ElevationProfile Widget from Esri (new in ArcGIS API for JavaScript 4.18) in map.apps.
+It allows a user to input a polyline and calculates an elevation profile along this line.

 ![Screenshot App](https://github.com/conterra/mapapps-elevation-profile/blob/master/screenshot.JPG)